-The AJEDI Scientific Teaching Course
+The Scientific Teaching Course

 Jennifer Knight (University of Colorado, Boulder) Sarah Miller (University of Wisconsin–Madison), Jo Handelsman (University of Wisconsin–Madison)

 Undergraduate STEM majors have low retention rates, particularly for students of color, first-generation students, those with disabilities, and other students from historically excluded communities.
-The new Scientific Teaching Course, built in Codon Learning’s digital platform, will help instructors apply evidence-based teaching practices that boost student learning, increase retention, and bridge pervasive representation gaps.
+The new Scientific Teaching Course, built on Codon Learning’s digital platform, will help instructors apply evidence-based teaching practices that boost student learning, increase retention, and bridge pervasive representation gaps.

 The book Scientific Teaching, written by Jo Handelsman, Sarah Miller, and Christine Pfund in 2007, provides a pedagogical framework for active learning, assessment, and diversity that is designed to help STEM instructors teach with the spirit and rigor they bring to scientific research.